Environmentally sound technologies and high-tech materials

 Partner for Wind Power Core Components

 As a partner for the core components, the generators, Enercon has relied on powercore® products from thyssenkrupp Steel for many years.
 The electrical steel produced in Bochum is used throughout the entire energy supply chain of the electrical engineering process, from electricity production in the generators all the way to energy consumption in electric motors and other devices.
-These applications showcase powercore®’s excellent efficiency.
+Depending on the type of electrical steel used, powercore® can develop a high degree of efficiency there.

 “The performance of the generators, and with it the efficiency of the entire wind farm, depends vitally on these special material properties,” explains Thomas Sube, Account Manager for Non-Oriented Electrical Steel Application Technology, thyssenkrupp Steel.
-The properties of the electrical steel were specially optimized for use at Enercon and produced from a custom alloy to ensure higher conductivity and stamping suitability.
-This is yet another reason for the rise in wind farm efficiency over the past few years.
+The properties of the electrical steel were specially optimized for use at Enercon and produced from a custom alloy to ensure higher magnetizability and stamping suitability and utilization of the stamping scrap in the foundry.
+This is yet another reason for the rise in efficiency in the manufacturing process of wind farms over the past few years.

 Steel Recycling in the Wind Energy Sector